 The first informations about the castle contains the Life of Saint Kinga from the early fourteenth century.
 It informs that in the Pieniny Mountains, duchess Kinga was hiding with the nuns during the Mongol invasion on Lesser Poland in 1287.
 The chronicler Jan Długosz also remembers the stay of the prince Bolesław V the Chaste along with his wife in castle, during the attack of the Mongols in 1241.
 The credibility of this information, however, raises serious doubts among historians.
 Source and excavation research shows that the Pienins castle was erected on the initiative of princess Kinga in the early eighties of the thirteenth century.

-Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.
+Leksykon zamków w Polsce, red.
+L.Kajzer, Warszawa 2003.

-Moskal, K. Zamki w dziejach Polski i Słowacji, Nowy Sącz 2004.
+Moskal K., Zamki w dziejach Polski i Słowacji, Nowy Sącz 2004.